ChilliCream/graphql-workshop/docs/6-subscriptions.md

 ### Add `registerAttendee` Mutation

-We have now the base types integrated and can start adding the attendee mutations.
-We will start by adding in the `registerAttendee` Mutation.
+We now have the base types integrated and can start adding the attendee mutations.
+We will begin by adding in the `registerAttendee` Mutation.

 1. Add a new class `RegisterAttendeeInput` to the `Attendees` directory.